 The student body has grown significantly and now includes a wide spectrum of ages and experiences.
 Courses for traditional and adult students are available day and evening and at some satellite sites.
+Additionally, many courses are now offered in online and hybrid formats.
 Programs uniquely blend theoretical information with practical application and maintain low student-faculty ratio.
 The faculty is here exclusively to teach and to prepare students for success.

 Campus and Student Body